About the project

 The DAP recognises the importance of working in partnership with community and sector leaders and takes a whole-of-Council approach to strengthening access, participation and wellbeing.

-We would like to thank the Access and Inclusion Advisory Committee, local service providers and the wider community for their feedback and input into the development of this plan.
+We would like to thank the Access and Inclusion Advisory Committee, the Bass Coast Service Providers and the wider community for their feedback and input into the development of this Plan.

 We look forward to continuing to work together to make Bass Coast accessible and inclusive for everyone in our community.